allan-tulane/sp25-recitation-04-VinnyCamacho/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+The problem that prevents us from easily parallelizing this solution is that there are no subproblems to be split up between processors.
+So instead of a divide-and-conquer approach where we break the problem into separate problems to be solved and then combined after, every update depends on the current state of `counts`.
+This leads to it being impossible to split up the problems, as updates happen sequentially and all share the same dictionary.

 ## Part 2: Sentiment analysis